 The Importance of Compliance for Soap and Skincare Makers

 Scouring the internet to find accurate (or easy to understand) information on compliance for soap and skincare makers can be somewhat mission impossible.
-Our soap and candle Queen Bec has found herself on numerous occasions diving deep into Google’s web of confusion in her attempt to understand all things compliance.
+Our soap and candle experts often find themselves on numerous occasions diving deep into Google’s web of confusion in their attempt to understand all things compliance.

 So, we compiled those questions we so often see online for Jen to shed some light on all that info that too often leaves us scratching our heads.